Giulia Ghiretti

 Giulia Ghiretti (born 16 February 1994) is an Italian para-swimmer.
 At the 2016 Summer Paralympics in Rio she won a bronze medal in the 50m Butterfly S5, and a silver in the 100m Breaststroke SB4.
 She also won the silver medal at the 2020 Summer Paralympics, in 100 metre breaststroke SB4.
+At the 2024 Summer Paralympics in Paris she won gold in the 100 metre breaststroke SB4.

-Biography
+Career

 Ghiretti was born in Parma.
 She was originally a trampolinist until a training accident in January 2010 which caused her spinal injury.
 In 2011 she began swimming, and made her international competitive debut at the 2013 IPC Swimming World Championships in Montreal.

 Grimaldi an athlete of the Gruppo Sportivo Fiamme Oro.